projecteinf/EF/Docs/API.md

 - Providers: disseny i creació (backend).
 - Customers: adaptació a la interfície d'usuari (crides i gestió de les dades).
 ## Decisions de disseny.
-- Funcionalitat en el client o en la pròpia API.
+- Funcionalitat en el client o en la pròpia API: funcionalitat del client reduïda (emmagatzematge de dades).
+- Utilitzar una API existent o crear-ne una de nova.
 # SOA
 SOA is essentially a collection of services, those services communicate with each other, and a service is an operation or a function that is well defined, self-contained, and independent of other service contexts and states.
 Services are applications hosted on application servers and interact with other applications through interfaces.
 SOA is not a technology or a programming language; it's a set of principles, procedures, and methodologies to develop a software application.